 The Gap of Dunloe from Irish Dún Lóich meaning Lóich’s stronghold.
-The Gap is narrow scenic mountain pass between the Purple Mountains and the MacGillcuddy Reeks Mountains.
-The road through the Gap of Dunloe is very narrow so the Horse and Cart is very popular among tourists as it is a 7k walk.
+The Gap is narrow scenic mountain pass between the Purple Mountains and the McGillicuddy Reeks Mountains.
+The road through the Gap of Dunloe is very narrow so the Horse and Cart are very popular among tourists as it is a 7k walk.

-Muckross house is a large Victorian House located in the middle of Muckross estate.
+Muckross House is a large Victorian House located in the middle of Muckross estate.
 It is located south from Killarney on the N71 and located 2 KM after The Lake Hotel on the right.
-Muckross House was built in the 1843 by Henry Arthur Herbert and was once visited the Queen Victoria in 1861.
+Muckross House was built in 1843 by Henry Arthur Herbert and was once visited Queen Victoria in 1861.
 It is considered one of Ireland most popular tourist attractions.
-It allows people to experience for themselves the way people would of lived in the 18th Century & 19th Century.
-Muckross House is open to public and also gives guided tours.
-Inside Muckross Park there is also Mucros Craft Centre where tourists have a variety of Irish craftsmanship and Irish merchandise to choose from.
+It allows people to experience for themselves the way people would have lived in the 18th Century & 19th Century.
+Muckross House is open to the public and also gives guided tours.
+Inside Muckross Park, there is also Mucros Craft Centre where tourists have a variety of Irish craftsmanship and Irish merchandise to choose from.

 Muckross House Guided Tour times are: 2.00pm, 3.15pm, & 4.30pm.

 Killarney National Park was the first national park in Ireland.
 It was founded in 1932 and expands over 25,000 acres.
 Within the park, you will find the Lakes of Killarney, Torc, and Mangerton Mountain.
 The National Park is worldwide known for its incredible scenery and is very popular not just with tourists but also locals.